Nazku-com/AI-QRCodeWithColab/README.md

-<h1 align="center">How to Create an AI-QRCode</h1>
+<h1 align="center">How to Create an QRCode Art</h1>

 <p align="center">
   <img src="https://github.com/Nazku-com/AI-QRCodeWithColab/assets/52348220/9a0a32ed-dc43-424b-9f3d-1aff054ae59e" alt="Generated QR Code"/>
 </p>

-<p align="center">This repository provides a comprehensive guide on how to create anime-inspired QR codes using Stable Diffusion.</p>
+<p align="center">This repository provides a comprehensive guide on how to create QR codes Art using Stable Diffusion.</p>

 ## 📚 Table of Contents